particle-iot/docs/src/content/scaling/quick-start-guide/organizations.md

 Authentication tokens created using `particle token create` from the product owner's account will continue to work after migrating to enterprise, assuming the the original product owner is also a team member of the organization or product.

-Authentication tokens created from an oAuth client ID and secret within the product will continue to function after the product is moved to a growth or enterprise organization.
+Authentication tokens created from an oAuth client ID and secret within the product will continue to function after the product is moved to a basic or enterprise organization.

 {{top}}